Home » Read & Learn » WordPress » How to Link to a Specific Area on Any Page in WordPress

 Here's how to link to certain areas on a WordPress page.

-Another reason is to link within the same page that is very long with many sections like a FAQ or Table of Contents.
-This is where a list at the top of the page that links to the areas below can be super user-friendly.
+Another reason to link within the same long page is when there are many sections, like in a FAQ.
+A list at the top of the page, such as a Table of Contents, linking to the areas below can be user-friendly.

 Kadence has an Accordion Block (example here) and a Table of Contents Block (example here) for long pages with lots of content.

-Anchor links let you accomplish this easily in the WordPress Gutenberg editor.
+Anchor links let you easily accomplish internal linking in the WordPress Gutenberg editor.
 As in days past, coding is no longer required.
 Here’s how…

-All you have to do is choose the block you want to link to, then look in the Advance area at the bottom of the Block tab.
+You can link to any block by selecting it and then looking in the Advance area at the bottom of the Block tab.

-Headings work best as they are the starting points to frame the information that follows.
+Headings work best as they frame the information that follows.
 However, you can choose any block to make it the anchor for your link.

 1. Choose the block to become the anchor.